shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 Modifications are detected via git by comparison against the origin/master version.

 ## Is the application https ready or does it need some extra setting?
-Shopsys Framework is fully prepared for HTTPS.
+Shopsys Platform is fully prepared for HTTPS.
 You can just use `https://<your-domain>` in your `config/domains_urls.yaml` configuration file.
 Of course, an SSL certificate must be installed on your server.